2011 Irish general election: Online campaign

-In 2007, only a third of candidates standing in the general election had a campaign website.
+In 2007, only a third of general election candidates had a campaign website.
 By 2011, 74 per cent had a Facebook page and slightly more than half were active on Twitter, leading the vote to be called the "social media election".
-The major parties spent extensively on online advertising, with a budget of about €35,000 needed to be competitive.
+The major parties spent extensively on online advertising; a budget of about €35,000 was needed to be competitive.
 Fianna Fáil candidates were less likely than those of Fine Gael or Labour to have a social media presence.
 Some independent candidates like Dylan Haskins came into the campaign with large online followings but were unable to convert them into electoral success.
 The website Politweets.ie found that of the 100 most active candidates on Twitter, 61 failed to get elected, and Kevin Rafter said the election was ultimately decided by the televised debates, not social media.
 Bloggers Suzy Byrne and Mick Fealty appeared as analysts on RTÉ's election coverage, and on the first day of counting, the hashtag #ge11 was tweeted 22,000 times.